Andalusian horse: Characteristics

 In the early history of the breed, certain white markings and whorls were considered to be indicators of character and good or bad luck.
 Horses with white socks on their feet were considered to have good or bad luck, depending on the leg or legs marked.
-A horse with no white markings at all was considered to be ill-tempered and vice-ridden, while certain facial markings were considered representative of honesty, loyalty and endurance.
-Similarly, hair whorls in various places were considered to show good or bad luck, with the most unlucky being in places where the horse could not see them – for example the temples, cheek, shoulder or heart.
+A horse with no white markings at all was considered to be ill-tempered and vice-ridden, while certain facial markings were considered representative of honesty, loyalty, and endurance.
+Similarly, hair whorls in various places were considered to show good or bad luck, with the most unlucky being in places where the horse could not see them – for example the temples, cheek, shoulder, or heart.
 Two whorls near the root of the tail were considered a sign of courage and good luck.

-The movement of Andalusian horses is extended, elevated, cadenced and harmonious, with a balance of roundness and forward movement.
+The movement of Andalusian horses is extended, elevated, cadenced, and harmonious, with a balance of roundness and forward movement.
 Poor elevation, irregular tempo, and excessive winging (sideways movement of the legs from the knee down) are discouraged by breed registry standards.
 Andalusians are known for their agility and their ability to learn difficult moves quickly, such as advanced collection and turns on the haunches.
-A 2001 study compared the kinematic characteristics of Andalusian, Arabian and Anglo-Arabian horses while moving at the trot.
-Andalusians were found to overtrack less (the degree to which the hind foot lands ahead of the front hoof print) but also exhibit greater flexing of both fore and hind joints, movement consistent with the more elevated way of going typically found in this breed.
+A 2001 study compared the kinematic characteristics of Andalusian, Arabian, and Anglo-Arabian horses while moving at the trot.
+Andalusians were found to overtrack less (the degree to which the hind foot lands ahead of the front hoof print), but also exhibit greater flexing of both fore and hind joints, movement consistent with the more elevated way of going typically found in this breed.
 The authors of the study theorized that these characteristics of the breed's trot may contribute to their success as a riding and dressage horse.

-A 2008 study found that Andalusians experience ischaemic (reduced blood flow) diseases of the small intestine at a rate significantly higher than other breeds; and stallions had higher numbers of inguinal hernias, with risk for occurrence 30 times greater than other breeds.
+A 2008 study found that Andalusians experience ischaemic (reduced blood flow) diseases of the small intestine at a rate significantly higher than other breeds; stallions had higher numbers of inguinal hernias, with risk for occurrence 30 times greater than other breeds.
 At the same time, they also showed a lower incidence of large intestinal obstruction.
 In the course of the study, Andalusians also showed the highest risk of laminitis as a medical complication related to the intestinal issues.